palmerwenzel/deep-research-brainlift/docs/PRD.md

 ### User Journeys and Workflows
 - **Initial Query Submission:**
-  A user enters a research topic and configures parameters (breadth and depth).
-The system begins the research process.
+  The entire research experience is conducted using natural language.
+Users provide their research topic and configure parameters (such as breadth and depth) via conversational input.
+The LLM processes these responses to internally set the necessary parameters.
-- **Progress Interaction:**
+- **Conversational Interaction:**
-  While research tasks execute, the user follows progress updates, interacts with the agent, and adjusts follow-up questions.
+  The process is designed as a dynamic conversation.
+As the user interacts with the agent, natural follow-up questions emerge that clarify the research direction and fine-tune the process.
-- **Results Visualization:**
+- **Dynamic Progress Updates:**
-  Aggregated research findings are displayed in a clear dashboard, with options to delve into details or initiate LLM-based discussions.
+  The user receives continuous updates on research progress, with opportunities to interject, adjust queries, or explore emerging ideas.
-- **Post-Research Actions:**
+- **Results Visualization and Aggregation:**
-  Users can save reports, share insights, or annotate findings for team collaboration.
+  Aggregated outputs from a wide range of sources are presented in a visually structured format, enabling the user to easily compare, review, and extract key learnings.

 ### Use Cases
-- **Academic Verification:**
+- **Knowledge Expansion & Creative Exploration:**
-  A researcher uses the tool to verify new literature and compile a literature review.
+  The primary use-case is to empower users to dive deep into new subjects, aggregating insights from diverse sources to spark creative thinking and broaden their understanding.
-- **Market Trend Analysis:**
+- **Building a Second Brain:**
-  An analyst explores competitor strategies by querying and aggregating diverse market data.
+  Users can leverage the agent as a dynamic repository that tracks and evolves with their learning process—essentially serving as a digital extension of their memory.
 - **Collaborative Exploration:**
-  A team collaborates on a complex problem, sharing interim reports and engaging in discussions via the integrated LLM interface.
+  While secondary for this iteration, the system supports sharing findings and exchanging ideas, facilitating collaborative research and problem-solving.

 ---